-Each class will visit the local church (St Mary the Virgin in Blundeston) and use the building for at least one "Inspired Classroom" lesson each half-term.
+Each class will visit the local church (St. Mary the Virgin in Blundeston) and use the building for at least one "Inspired Classroom" lesson each half-term.
 The lesson may be based on their RE learning, or it may be based on any area of the curriculum.
+Each class will also hold one class collective worship in the church every half-term.